 Marvel at the Rila Monastery

 Carve out more than one day in Sofia so that you’ll have no excuse to miss out on Rila Monastery, one of the best day trips from Sofia.
-Nestled in the Rila Mountains around 120 kilometres south of Sofia, Rila Monastery is just one of the top attractions in Sofia but one of the top things to do in Bulgaria—whether you’ve got just 10 days in Bulgaria or a month!
+Nestled in the Rila Mountains around 120 kilometres south of Sofia, Rila Monastery is not just one of the top attractions in Sofia but one of the top things to do in Bulgaria—whether you’ve got just 10 days in Bulgaria or a month!

 The story of Rila Monastery begins with a 10th-century Bulgarian monk, St. Ivan of Rila, who first settled the area in a bid to renounce his material possessions and live as hermit.
 Over the years, his eremitic lifestyle attracted students from far and wide who began to build the monastery as their study and living quarters.